Register

 Morleys Mesut Özil > You and your mum, chief 4,431 pts

-Posted almost 9 years ago by Morleys
+Posted over 9 years ago by Morleys

 I think it's fine as it is.
 Even more player power would be detrimental to the game and the visions of squad's.